Miki000000/redis-experiments/README.md

 I’m doing this to understand **Redis itself**—its data types, semantics, and operational behavior.
 The branches exist only as small experiments.
 I’m using Bun’s built‑in client (`Bun.redis`) to keep the setup minimal.

+> **Real‑world usability:** Each experiment includes a small project that is usable in real scenarios (not just toy code).
+I’ll build them with the best of my current skills and a production‑leaning mindset, while keeping the primary goal: learning Redis.

 > Each project title links to a branch in this repo that contains the experiment for that topic.
 (Links are placeholders until I push the branches.)

 ---